anuunchin/coinpaprika_postgres_demo/README.md

 4. Run the Docker container using the postgres:latest image with the below command.

     ```bash
-    $ docker run -itd -e POSTGRES_USER=loader -e POSTGRES_PASSWORD=password -p 5432:5432 -v /data:/var/lib/postgresql/data --name postgresql postgres
+    $ docker run -itd -e POSTGRES_USER=loader -e POSTGRES_PASSWORD=password -p 5432:5432 -v /Users/vasa/Projects/coinpaprika_postgres_demo/data:/var/lib/postgresql/data --name postgresql postgres
     ```

-    > Replace the first `/data` with the absolute path to the directory on your local machine that you want to map to `/var/lib/postgresql/data` inside the container.
+    > Replace `/data` with the absolute path to the directory on your local machine that you want to map to `/var/lib/postgresql/data` inside the container.

 5. Connect with the database.